buildclub101-code/Build-Club/README.md

 Software/Web Tools:

 - Digikey web tools: https://www.digikey.in/en
-  Access these tools by visiting the website, hover over the "resources tab", and choose which web tools do you need.
+  Access these tools by visiting the website, hover over the "resources tab", and choose which web tools do you need to use.
   There are multiple options from different calculators, EDA tools, PCB Building and Cross referencing components.

 - Texas Instruments, Design & Simulation Tools: https://www.ti.com/design-development/design-simulation-tools.html